worsco/ocp4-fluentd-kinesis-streams/README.md

 ## Customize

-The file `deployment/deployment-secure-forward.yaml` contains a directive to pull the container image from `quay.io/worsco/ocp4-fluentd-kinesis-forwarder:latest`. i You will need to customize that.
+The file `deployment/deployment-secure-forward.yaml` contains a directive to pull the container image from `quay.io/worsco/ocp4-fluentd-kinesis-forwarder:latest`.
+Please customize it to your repository.

 ## Install